Akira Sasaki's current situation | Return to alpine racing, announces his challenge for the Italian Olympics [Interview]

 First of all, I have to get my physical condition back as quickly as possible.
 There's the muscular system, which recovers quickly, and the aerobic system, which never recovers quickly.
 Then there's the nervous system, the speed at which the brain thinks, the eyes see, and the body reacts takes time.
 Naturally, this is something I have to do with little time to spare, so skiing is my second priority.
 First of all, I have to get away from skiing and just focus on getting my physical condition up

-In the world of martial arts , there's a term called Kenzen Itchi, which simply means that if you imagine what you want to do without doing anything, and create an image in your mind, heart, skin sensations, scents, and everything else, you can achieve the same effect as actually doing it.
-When I tore my ligament, I didn't skate even once for seven months, and only focused on physical training.
-The reason was that I wanted to eliminate the chance of it re-rupturing.
+In the world of martial arts, there's a concept called "unity of sword and Zen," which, simply put, means that even when you're not actually doing anything, by visualizing what you want to do and creating that image in your brain, heart, skin, and senses—everything—you can achieve the same effect as actually doing it.
+For seven months after I tore my ligament, I didn't slip even once; I only focused on physical training.
+The reason was that I wanted to eliminate the risk of re-rupture.

-During that time, I kept thinking that if I could skate like that on my first run (after joining the pole), then I was all set.
-If Kenzen Itchi, on my first run after returning, I would have been the best out of all the members of the Japanese team (at the time).
+During that time, I kept thinking that if I could do a run like that on my first attempt (after getting into the pole), then I knew I was in the making.
+If I had trulythe unity of sword and Zenon my first run back, I would have been way ahead of the other Japanese representatives (at the time).

 So when I can completely materialize the image (in my head) of the scent, the coolness of the wind rubbing against my skin, the sensation, the feel of the clips holding the poles, the scenery, etc., there's no problem, because I've experienced it and I know how to create it (so skiing is secondary).
 Anyway, I think it's all about the physical aspect first